 To create a new application plan, follow these steps:

-After you have created all your plans, you can select a default plan for when people sign up to register their applications.
-To do so, navigate to [Your_API_service] > Applications > Application Plans, and select the default plan:
+After you’ve created all your plans, you can select a default plan for when people sign up to register their applications.
+To do so, go to API → Application plans and select the default plan:

 If you don’t indicate a default application plan, when a new user signs up to get access to your API, they won’t be created an application by default (meaning they won’t really get access to your API).

-After defining your API creating methods and metrics, you can map your API endpoints or paths to the methods you have defined in the Definition page.
-To do so:
+After you define your API creating methods and metrics, you can map your API endpoints or paths to the methods you’ve just defined in the Definition page.